 Avoid spraying yourself, sensitive electronics or hydraulic connections with a pressure sprayer.

 4.14 - Using Correct Torque Values

 It is extremely important that you use the correct torque values when servicing your header.
-Failure to follow the torque recommendations on page 117 can result in equipment damage or injury.
+Failure to follow the torque recommendations in section 15.6 can result in equipment damage or injury.